ipavlopoulos/ipavlopoulos.github.io/publications.md

 (find me in [scholar](https://scholar.google.com/citations?user=niKjjdEAAAAJ&hl=en&oi=ao">Scholar</a>))

 ## publications in peer-reviewed conference proceedings
+* Liagkou K., Pavlopoulos J., Machotka E. 2023.
+Leveraging the Spatiotemporal Analysis of Meisho-e Landscapes.
+In Proceedings of the 26th International Conference of Discovery Science.
+Porto, Portugal (to appear; [accepted manuscript](/files/liagkou_et_al_2023_ukiyo-e.pdf))

+* Pavlopoulos J., Konstantinidou M., Vardakas G., Marthot-Santaniello I., Perdiki E., Koutsianos D., Likas A., Essler H., 2023.
+Explaining the Chronological Attribution of Greek Papyri Images.
+In Proceedings of the 26th International Conference of Discovery Science.
+Porto, Portugal (to appear; [accepted manuscript](/files/pavlopoulos_et_al_2023_papyri.pdf)).

+* Pavlopoulos J., Romell A., Curman J., Steinert O., Lindgren T., Borg M., and Randl K., 2023.
+Automotive Fault Nowcasting with Machine Learning and Natural Language Processing.
+In Joint European Conference on Machine Learning and Knowledge Discovery in Databases (to appear in the journal track).

 * Pavlopoulos, J., Konstantinidou, M., Marthot-Santaniello, I., Essler, H., & Paparigopoulou, A., 2023.
 Dating Greek Papyri with Text Regression.
 In Proceedings of the 61st Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers), pp. 10001-10013.